Temzasse/soundfusion/README.md

 **NOTE:** the app will most likely crash without valid API keys...

 ## TODO

+### Fixes
-- Allow using only one of the sources if some of the API keys are missing / invalid
+- Allow using only one of the sources if some of the API keys are missing / invalid.
-- App should not crash if one of the sources does not work
+- App should not crash if one of the sources does not work.

+### Features
+- Shuffle.
+- Volume control.
+- Rename playlist.
 - Add more music sources (check out [Bandcamp](https://bandcamp.com/developer)).
+- Feature suggestions are more than welcome :)